Does RA Run in Families?

 You may be wondering why genetics are important if RA does not run in families in a direct line of inheritance like some genetic disorders.
 While this is true, the study of genetics in RA could lead to advancements in the diagnosis and treatment of RA such as:2

 - Predicting a person's response to different treatments

 - Predicting how severe someone’s RA will be

-- Developing different type of treatments and medications
+- Developing different types of treatments for RA

 Does RA run in your families at all?
 Share your experience between RA and genetics with us below.

 Did you know rheumatologist Dr. Donica Baker is answering community questions?